Back to all countries

 What are the residency requirements for Malaysia?

 Tax residency in Malaysia generally requires 182 days of physical presence.
-182 days in a calendar year.
+182 days in a calendar year (more-than-182 to be considered tax resident).
 Always verify current rules with official sources.

 Is there a wealth tax in Malaysia?